dedhedzed/discord-rat-arch/README.md

 Once opened, the Bot will create a channel with a channel name derived from the host (the machine running the Discord-RAT program) computer's external IP address (ex.
 1851371261278) and will send a `New Agent Connected` embed along with the `Command Menu` embed, which lists all default commands you can use.

+- Always make sure to use the correct commands based on the operating system the agent is using (`dir` for displaying Windows files, and `ls` for Linux, etc.).
+- Make sure to read the [commands](https://github.com/codeuk/discord-rat#commands) section before executing anything so you know what you're doing.

 *When the agent exits or shuts down, the channel will be archived (#channel -> #archive-channel) if `DeleteOnExit` is set to false.*

-*Make sure to read the [commands](https://github.com/codeuk/discord-rat#commands) section before executing anything so you know what you're doing.*

 ## Showcase
 > **Note**